 Have you noticed your child walking or running different lately?
 Has your child been falling more often?
 If your children have been diagnosed with knock knees there are simple steps you can take in order to improve the way they walk.

-Knock knees which are scientifically known as Genu Valcum is a condition where the two knees touch each other while standing straight.
+Knock knees which are scientifically known as Genu Valcum are a condition where the two knees touch each other while standing straight.
 It’ important to understand that knock knees are opposite of bow legs, since in the case of bow legs, the knees are far away from each other.

 I have been working for a children’s shoe store for the last 10 years now, and we specialize in children with foot and leg problems.
 We carry some of the most supportive children’s shoes that come in different widths such as narrow, medium, wide, and extra wide, which allows us to fit any type of feet no matter how narrow or wide they are.